 The Next Family: How did you start your family?

-The Next Family: How did you meet your partner?
+The Next Family: How did you two meet?

-The Next Family: Are you going to have more kids?
+The Next Family: Did you always want to have kids?

 The Next Family: Where do you live?

-The Next Family: What is the greatest (and toughest) part of being a parent?
+The Next Family: What is the greatest (and the toughest) thing about being a parent?

 Anthony: I think the greatest part about being a parent is being able to do it alongside my husband.
 We’ve learned that our parenting instincts are really good, a testament to the ways our parents raised us, for sure.
 And we’re so lucky to be able to network with other dads.
 We’ve received so much love and support from around the country, and it lets us know that there are other families just like ours.
 The toughest part is that the little guy doesn’t talk yet, so when he cries, you just have to run through a list of possible stressors for him, and hope that you’re doing your best to help him as quickly as you can.
 You can feel powerless sometimes as a dad, but as soon as you get his crying to give way to a grin and giggle, everything else fades away.